-Sometimes, children in foster care have in-home therapuetic services several times a week, along with counselling appointments 1-4 times per month.
+Required Hearings for Children in Foster Care, Required DCS Meetings, and Other Common Events in-home therapuetic services several times a week, along with counselling appointments 1-4 times per month.
 Therapeutic visitation with parents or prior caregivers is also a common service.

-1DCS Policy 16A
+DCS Policy 16A